ahadulislampinoy/ahadulislampinoy/README.md

 <img src="/ahadul_islam_pinoy_banner.png"/></a>

 ## About Me
-I'm a Frontend Web Developer with experience in building web platforms.
+I'm a Web Developer with experience in building web platforms.
 Who is a hardworking, confident, enthusiastic learner, and always looking for opportunities to learn new technologies.
-In addition, I also like to help and communicate as much as I can.
+In addition, I also like to help and contribute as much as I can.

 ## Current Overview
 #### 🤝 I’m looking - To collaborate on open-source projects